publiclab/publiclab-archive/notes/warren/10-25-2011/using-colorcontrast-enhancement-see-water-aerial-photos.md

 ---
-title: "Using color/contrast enhancement to see into water in aerial photos"\ntagnames: 'barataria, underwater, contrast, enhancement'
+title: "Using color/contrast enhancement to see into water in aerial photos"

+tagnames: 'barataria, underwater, contrast, enhancement'
 author: warren
 path: /notes/warren/10-25-2011/using-colorcontrast-enhancement-see-water-aerial-photos.md
 nid: 518